ParkingReformNetwork/parking-lot-map/README.md

 Export the GeoJSON file and save it as the file `parking-lots-update.geojson` in the root of this repository.
 If the file already exists, overwrite it with your new data.

 Then, determine the city/state name.
-This is the same as what we show in the city toggle on the site, e.g. `Saint Louis, MO`.
+This is the same as what we show in the city toggle on the site, e.g. `St. Louis, MO`.

 Now, run the below but replace the last part with the city/state name (in single quotes!):